johnwargo/johnwargo-static-11ty/src/posts/2024/oval-router-template.md

 {% image "src/images/2024/owl-house-template-tinkercad.png", "Owl House Oval Template in TinkerCAD", "image-full" %}

 Now, the original oval piece was 3x4 inches, but when working with a router, I had to take into account the thickness of the router bushing (shown below) used to hold the router and bit within the template.
 So I measured the distance from the outside of the bushing (shown below) to the outside edge of the straight router bit (not shown, sorry) I used with the template.
+I used the [Short Shank Guide Bushing and Nut, 5/8"](https://www.rockler.com/short-shank-guide-bushing-and-nut-5-8){target="_blank"} for this project (because that's what I had in my shop).

 That distance is 1/8th of an inch, so I added that to all sides of my oval in the template, making the templated oval 3.25" by 4.25".

 {% image "src/images/2024/owl-house-router-bushing.jpg", "Router Bushing", "image-full" %}